GNOME/gobject-introspection/docs/website/writingbindableapis.rst

 be able to return a static string here, because the language may not have a concept of static storage lifetime, or it may not store strings as zero-terminated UTF-8 bytes as C code would expect.
 This can cause memory leaks.
 Instead, duplicate the string before returning it, and use transfer-full.
+This recommendation applies to any data type with an ownership, including boxed and object types.